JoaoAmadeu/CSharp-Style-Guide/README.md

 # C# Style Guide

+This coding style is meant to be used on Unity, since it handle a few specific cases but can be readjusted for other scenarios.
-This coding style is based on the following guidelines:
+It is based on the following guidelines:

 - [Unity](https://unity.com/how-to/naming-and-code-style-tips-c-scripting-unity)
 - [Microsoft](https://learn.microsoft.com/en-us/dotnet/csharp/fundamentals/coding-style/coding-conventions#style-guidelines)